 THE Eric Yuan, CEO of Zoom, introduced the day of events.
 (It was awesome!)
 His intro was followed by a discussion with Harry Moseley, the global chief information officer of Zoom — who talked to us about the future of collaboration.
 Dr. S. Ann Earon, the “fairy godmother” of the UCC industry, rounded out the day with her Tech Talk, helping us compare the different UCC options in the market.
 Finally, a panel came together to talk about what’s next for UCC integrators in today’s landscape.
 On UCC Day, we were served up some excellent segments from Barco, T1V, Avocor and AVer Information Inc.

-My favorite moment of UCC Day: It’s a toss-up: The day’s first session with Harry Moseley of Zoom was just super excellent and raw — a real “human” moment caught us all off guard when Moseley’s new puppy started scratching at his chair during his session live; but it was a good laugh.
+My favorite moment of UCC Day: It’s a toss-up: The day’s first session with Harry Moseley of Zoom was just super excellent and raw — a real “human” moment caught us all off guard when Moseley’s new puppy started scratching at his chair during his session live, but it was a good laugh.
 However, I also got a HUGE kick out of Barco’s live segment, which led with a three-minute parody video (give or take some time there) on all the things that go wrong in today’s conference calls.
-This was a sequel to the original “A Conference Call in Real Life” video that went viral in 2014, I found.
+It was a sequel to the original “A Conference Call in Real Life” video that went viral in 2014, I found out.

 House of Worship Day